-If the Volume Set size is over 2TB, an option "Greater Two TB Volume Support" will be automatically provided in the screen as shown in the example above.
+If the Volume Set size is over 2TB, an option "Greater Two TB Volume Support" will be automatically provided in the screen (not shown in the above example).
 There are three options to select: "No", "64bit LBA", and "4K Block").